Pylons/akhet/docs/vocabulary.rst

 Request

-    A subclass of WebOb.Request which contains all state data pertinent to the current request and the application runtime.
+    An object which contains all state data pertinent to the current web request and the application runtime.
+It's a subclass of ``WebOb.Request``.
     Its attributes subsume the functionality of several Pylons globals (request, response, session, tmpl_context or c, url), the match dict, query parameters, etc.

 Response

-    A subclass of WebOb.Response, or any object with the same ``status``, ``headerlist`` and ``app_iter`` attributes that a Response has.
+    An object which specifies what kind of response to return to the user: the HTTP status, HTTP headers, and body content.
+It's normally a subclass of ``WebOb.Response`` but you can substite any object with the appropriate ``status``, ``headerlist``, and ``app_iter`` attributes.
     A view must return a Response unless it's using a renderer.

 Renderer